Decentraland-Community-Modules/DCL-Parkour-Framework-SDK6/README.md

 TODO LIST:

-	-pending...
+	pending...

 BUG LIST:

-	-scene can stall-out if certain conditions are met when interacting with browser (grabbing/resizing window when out of focus, but not 100% reproducable); this appears to be a framework-sided issue and not something that can currently be fixed through the module.
+	scene can stall-out if certain conditions are met when interacting with browser (grabbing/resizing window when out of focus, but not 100% reproducable); this appears to be a framework-sided issue and not something that can currently be fixed through the module.

 If you run into any issues, send me an e-mail at: thecryptotrader69@gmail.com